 If a 2% decrease in return can require doubling your savings to catch up, every point is important.
 That’s why one of the biggest differences between successful 401(k) investors and those who keep working long into their retirement is the fees that each pays on their investments.
 By law, companies must disclose the fees they charge for investment management.
 You can get a breakdown from your HR representative.

 Once you see the fees you’re paying, it’s time to gauge if they’re reasonable.
-For comparison, most small companies have fees around 1.4%, medium-sized companies have fees around 0.8% and large companies have fees around 0.5%.
-If you’re paying more than that, it might be time to switch the funds you’re using.
+For comparison, most small companies have fees of around 1.4%, medium-sized companies have fees of around 0.8% and large companies have fees of around 0.5%.
+If you’re paying more than that, it might be time to switch the funds you’re using for your retirement planning.

 3.)
 Revisit the Roth question

-Most of the time, a Roth 401(k) makes the most sense for young people.
-Taxes are likely to be higher in the future, so paying them now results in a savings in the long run.
+Most of the time, a Roth 401(k) makes the most sense for young people when it comes to retirement planning.
+Taxes are likely to be higher in the future, so paying them now results in savings in the long run.
 With returns expected to drop and savings amounts likely to be a larger determinant of total wealth accumulation, it might be time to revisit conventional wisdom.